 Take multiple pairs and change them after you wipe down your area, go to bathroom, open overhead compartments, etc.

 Try not to touch anything with your bare hands.

-Wear your gloves on the plane.
-With your gloves on, wipe down your area on plane with the wipes.
+With your gloves on, wipe down your area on the plane with the wipes.

 Wipe down these areas:

 - Window shade – if in a window seat

 I only use wipes on the plane.
 I tried using a disinfectant spray a couple times.
 But it bothered the people next to me.

 There is a lot of still air on an airplane.
 And air that doesn’t move concentrates germs.